Making and Using Leafmould

-They mess up the lawn, clogging up ponds, suffocating our plants and making our paths treacherously slippy.
-For ponds and lawns especially it is important that we rake up these leaves but the savvy gardener knows that, far from being an inconvenience, autumn leaves are a bountiful resource, just as nature intended them to be.
+They mess up the lawn, clog up ponds, suffocate our plants and make our paths treacherously slippy.
+For ponds and lawns especially it is important we rake up these leaves but the savvy gardener knows that, far from being an inconvenience, autumn leaves are a bountiful resource, just as nature intended them to be.

 If you have a garden pond, make sure you remove fallen leaves with a net.
 Leaves can block pond pumps as well as causing harmful bacteria to develop on the pond.

 Sweep up all the leaves from your paths and driveways.
 If you have a gravel driveway, wait for a dry day and use a garden vacuum.
 This will pick up the leaves but is not strong enough to pick up any gravel.
 It is especially important to remove leaves from graveled areas since the leaves can break down and form a soil of sorts that will allow weed seeds to germinate.